 Conducting a poll is simple.
 Ask a very simple question and direct everyone to answer in the chat box.
 Make it clear that you’re just looking for information, and there’s no right or wrong answer.

 For instance, you might ask your group, “How did you hear about this webinar?”
 You would get responses like “Facebook ad,” “Google search,” “a friend told me,” etc.

 Or you might give your guests options.
 You could ask, “Which best describes your business?
 A: Solo entrepreneur, B: lead a small team, or C: lead a large team?”
 Your guests could then answer by simply typing A, B, or C into the chat box.

 In WebinaPress, you can use the raise hands feature to conduct a quick poll.
 All you have to do is instruct your guests to click the hand icon to answer affirmatively (just like you would in person).
 As the host, you can see exactly who raised their hand, and you can put them all down with one click.

-Polls are great to gain valuable information quickly.
+Polls are great for gaining valuable information quickly.
 Sometimes you can use the information to influence your presentation.

 For example, if an overwhelming majority of your guests claim to lead large teams, then it would be smart to skip over any material that’s geared toward solo entrepreneurs.
 This way you don’t bore them with irrelevant content and can spend more time on the stuff they care about.